exhibit-io/tracker/README.md

 ## Overview

 The `tracker` package is a lightweight web tracking service that logs and tracks user visits to specified paths on a web server.
 It uses Redis for storing tracking data and allows tracking users based on a generated fingerprint, which is stored in a cookie.
-The package provides an easy way to track page visits, the number of times a user has visited a specific path, and the user’s IP address and User-Agent.
+The package provides an easy way to track page visits, the number of times a user has visited a specific path, and the user's IP address and User-Agent.

 ## Features